Hamster: A Large-Scale Study and Characterization of Developer-Written Tests: Related Work

-\hamster addresses this gap by introducing a comprehensive code model that captures fine-grained attributes to systematically characterize developer-written tests.
-By contrasting these characteristics with those of ATG-generated tests, we uncover qualitative differences that extend beyond traditional evaluation metrics.
+\hamster addresses these limitations with a comprehensive code model capturing fine-grained attributes to systematically characterize developer-written tests at scale, revealing testing variety beyond unit tests and exposing qualitative gaps in ATG-generated tests that traditional metrics overlook.